y-l-g/pogo/README.md

 - **`done(): bool`**
   Returns `true` if the job is finished (non-blocking).
 - **`cancel(): bool`**
-  Attempts to cancel the pending job.
+  Attempts to cancel the pending job via the Supervisor.

 #### `Go\Channel`